openshift/enhancements/enhancements/microshift/microshift-router-configuration.md

 Some of the features rely on NetworkPolicy resources, so the CNI needs to support that.

+Disabling the router requires a MicroShift restart with all the associated consequences (apiserver downtime, etc.).

 ### Drawbacks
 Some of the features depend on a non-agnostic CNI design, which is the `LoadBalancer` controller.
 A different behavior should be expected if using a